 An intensive guided research study on the church of the Apostolic Age, including a study of the influence of the Essenes, the mystery religions, noncanonical writings, etc. 2 hours.

-- 556 History of the Doctrine of the Person of Christ The development of Christian thought on the person of Christ from the first century to the present.
+- The development of Christian thought on the person of Christ from the first century to the present.